-- buildings
+buildings

+fixtures and fittings

+flight simulators

+equipment and tooling

 20 to 50 years;

-- fixtures and fittings

 8 to 15 years;

-- flight simulators

 10 to 20 years;

-- equipment and tooling 5 to 15 years.
+5 to 15 years.

 3.13.4 Leases

 In accordance with IAS 17 "Leases", leases are classified as finance leases when the lease arrangement transfers substantially all the risks and rewards of ownership to the lessee.
 All other leases are classified as operating leases.